-Ford served the United States over a 33-year career as a U.S. diplomat focused on China, but he has also worked on other leading issues in U.S. foreign policy.
-His final assignment was as the U.S. consul general to Hong Kong and Macau, an ambassadorial-level position.
+Ford’s final diplomatic assignment was as the U.S. consul general to Hong Kong and Macau, an ambassadorial-level position.
 Prior to this, Ford was the special envoy for the Six-Party Talks aimed at ending North Korea’s nuclear program, for which President Barack Obama accorded him the rank of ambassador.

-Ford holds a master’s degree from the University of Virginia, where he was a President’s Fellow, and he is a Phi Beta Kappa graduate of Mary Washington College.[/vc_column_text][/vc_column][/vc_row]
+Ford holds a master’s degree from the University of Virginia, where he was a President’s Fellow.
+He is a Phi Beta Kappa graduate of Mary Washington College.[/vc_column_text][/vc_column][/vc_row]